NavinBohara/-StrideFlex-website/README.md

 ---

-## ⭐ If You Like This Project
+## ⭐ Support

-Give this repository a star on GitHub.
+If you like this project, consider giving it a ⭐ on GitHub.